lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 <img src="https://github.com/lifeatedmlab/praktikum-basis-data/blob/bb2072b9b962c9e624ee2e3fb0c06392918f0b2d/MODUL%202/img_basdat/Update%20Table.png">
 </p>

+The query will change the data in the 'karyawan' table with the name 'John Doe' in the age table to 32 and the job title to project manager.

 ### 4. DELETE
 DELETE as the name suggests is a command that functions to delete data in the table.
 The following is the syntax used to perform the DELETE command.